According to Hake's Guide to Advertising Collectibles

 , Mr. Peanut was chosen after a company-sponsored contest in 1916.
 Of course, he has gone through several updates since that time, but he has become more noticeable again on TV commercials and a great moving billboard in Times Square.
 Mr. Peanut collectibles consist of books, posters, jars, pins, dolls, silverware, banks, watches, and salt/pepper sets.

 Note: Mr. Peanut has his share of reproductions and fantasy items.
 Watch out for anything made by "McCoy", as the company never made a Mr. Peanut jar or bank.
-Glass counter jars have also been reproduced, make sure you know what you're buying and do the homework before spending money on an item you are not familiar with.
+Glass counter jars have also been both reproduced and faked.
+(Fantasy items that were never made by Planters) Make sure you know what you're buying and do the homework before spending money on an item you are not familiar with.